griffeth-barker/hybrID/README.md

   - **Modern UI:** Built on WPF featuring a dark theme, hover tooltips, and a dynamic status bar.
   - **Frictionless Authentication:** Silently caches Microsoft Graph API tokens to prevent repetitive login prompts.

+To view the roadmap/potential future features, check out the [roadmap](/docs/roadmap.md)!

 ## Prerequisites
 To run this application, the technician's workstation must have the following installed: